jsab/om-next-snake/README.md

     lein cljsbuild once min

 And open your browser in `resources/public/index.html`.
 You will not get live reloading, nor a REPL.

 ## License

-Copyright © 2014 FIXME
+Copyright © 2014 Jean-Sebastien A. Beaudry

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.